Maple Syrup Traditions in Headwaters

 Sugarbush Maple Syrup Festival

-The sap began to run early this year, but it’s not too late to catch some of the fun at the Sugarbush Maple Syrup Festival at two local conservation areas.
-Syrup-making demonstrations and lots of family-friendly activities wrap up at Island Lake on March 24.
-At Terra Cotta Conservation Area festivities continue to run on week-ends, including Good Friday and Easter Monday, through to April 8.
+Catch some of the fun at the Sugarbush Maple Syrup Festival at two local conservation areas.
+Syrup-making demonstrations and lots of family-friendly activities take place at Island Lake and Terra Cotta Conservation Area into April.
 See details at maplesyrupfest.com.